JoshAaronLevy/gitquick/README.md

-# gitquick - Git Add, Commit, and Push on the Fly
+# gitquick - Add, Commit, and Push on the Fly

 ## TOC